Propane tanks serve important purposes in your daily life, but having them around can prove to be something of an eyesore.

 This is especially true when the propane tank gets hot.

 When it heats up, so does the gas in the tank.
 As it starts to warm up, pressure can build in it, which can lead to explosions or combustion.

 To avoid the risk of combustion and other such damages, be sure you keep the propane as cool as possible by keeping it out of direct sunlight when you can and painting it a light color.

 If you live in an extremely cold climate that has little sunlight, you might be able to get away with painting it in a darker color than usual, one that is not heat- and light-reflective.
 But be sure you look at local and state rules about this before proceeding.

 What colors are best to use?

-As I mentioned before, some of the most common colors that people choose to paint their propane tanks in are white, light gray, and silver.
+As I mentioned, some of the most common colors people choose to paint their propane tanks are white, light gray, and silver.

 Pastel colors and beige hues are other color options, but they tend to be less common.